common-workflow-language/user_guide/_episodes/13-expressions.md

 - "Learn how to insert JavaScript expressions into a CWL description."
 keypoints:
-- "If `InlineJavascriptRequirement` is specified, you can include JavaScript expressions that will be evaulated by the CWL runner."
+- "If `InlineJavascriptRequirement` is specified, you can include JavaScript expressions that will be evaluated by the CWL runner."
 - "Expressions are only valid in certain fields."
 - "Expressions should only be used when no built in CWL solution exists."
 ---